You can connect up to nine devices in a Switcher Studio production. When setting up your iOS devices as cameras there are three main steps:

 If Share This Device is dimmed and you cannot tap the button, it means your device is not connected to the same Wi-Fi network as the main switcher.
 Once you connect to the correct Wi-Fi network, you will be able to tap the button.

-Enabling Camera Views in the Switcher
+Enabling Camera Views & Screens in the Main Switcher

 In order to use the additional cameras/screens during your production, you’ll need to enable the remote cameras as inputs within the main switcher device.
 Enabling them as inputs will allow you to select from the camera views during your production.

 Step 1: From the main switcher, tap the Inputs tab (camera icon in tab bar).

 The devices you’ve designated as remote cameras will be listed under Sources on your Wi-Fi network.

 Step 2: Tap a device name to enable it as a usable camera angle/screen in your production.

 Once enabled, a blue check mark will appear next to the device name.